grantlopresti/cs308-parser-parser/doc/DESIGN_PLAN.md

 Our API separates our project into 4 distinct packages, controllers.logicalcontroller , controllers.visualcontroller, model, and view.
-Our API as Code includes the following Classes and Hierchial Structure that can be viewed more in depth by exploring the classes and interfaces within the mentioned packages.
+Our API as Code includes the following Classes and Hierarchical Structure that can be viewed more in depth by exploring the classes and interfaces within the mentioned packages.
   - controllers
     - logicalcontroller